Stephen Colbert briefly breaks down, says Trump’s baseless claims of fraud ‘cast a dark shadow on our most sacred right’

 Colbert concluded by playing the viral video of Joe Gloria, the registrar of voters in Clark County, Nev., whose televised briefing this week was interrupted by a man shouting about how the “Biden crime family is stealing the election.”
 Gloria waited patiently until the man left and calmly asked, “Where were we?”

-“He let that guy spew his crazy till he was tired, and then watched him walk away.
-And then Joe Gloria took a deep breath, and did his job.
+“He let that guy spew his crazy till he was tired and then watched him walk away.
+And then Joe Gloria took a deep breath and did his job.
 Which is what we should all do.
 Just stay cool,” Colbert said, and then segued into his regularly scheduled monologue.

 Read more: